All Episodes

 So they went into Ethiopia.

-At first it was 20,000 troops.
+At first, it was 20,000 troops.

-Uh the Islamists are fleeing uh Mogadishu.
+The Islamists are fleeing Mogadishu.

-They are fleeing toward the Kenya border.
+They are fleeing toward the Kenya border down in the south of Somalia.

-So there are serious Al-Qaeda types in this Islamist group.
+So there are serious al-Qaeda types in this Islamist group.

-They were trying to restore a base of operations they had lost in Afghanistan and in Iraq in uh in uh Somalia, and they have now been thrown out, not by American troops, but by the Ethiopians.
+They were trying to restore a base of operations they had lost in Afghanistan and in Iraq in Somalia.

-Now, having said all that, which you can get out of the uh Daily Press, let me tell you a little bit behind the scenes.
+Now, having said all that, which you can get out of the Daily Press, let me tell you a little bit behind the scenes.

 We have a very active force there.

-So it has been interesting to watch as the Saudi Arabians, as the Saudis have been financing the Islamists, the Al Qaeda types, in trying to set up a new Al-Qaeda base in Somalia.
+So it has been interesting to watch as the Saudi Arabians, as the Saudis have been financing the Islamists, the al-Qaeda types, in trying to set up a new al-Qaeda base in Somalia.

 The Saudis have been doing the bulk of the financing for this.